bzamith/bzamith.github.io/index.md

 Hi!
 My name is Bruna, I am Brazilian and I have a bachelor degree in Computer Engineering from Federal University of Sao Carlos.

-I am currently working as a Software Engineer @ Amazon computer.
+I am currently working as a Software Engineer @ Amazon.
 But I am also passionate and continuously learning about Data Science and Bioinformatics.
 Still, I am really looking forward to learning more about Computer Networks and Natural Computing.

 In my spare time, you can find me reading a good book, riding my bicycle, enjoying a cup of coffee or (hopefully!) traveling.